kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - string
      - Additional URL parameters that are added to the tracked links URL when redirected.
      - Only works if this feature is enabled for the customer.
+   * - Exclude Segment ID
+     - int
+     - Additional parameter for exclude e-mail campaign.
+     - Can only be integer.
+A validator checks it.
+   * - Exclude Contact List ID
+     - int
+     - Additional parameter for exclude e-mail campaign.
+     - Can only be integer.
+A validator checks it.

 Request Example
 ---------------